joshbegley/nyt-latest/previous.md

 `In addition to analyzing a pair of giant disappointments, our writers also weigh in on impressive Week 2 wins engineered by backup QBs.`\
 https://nytimes.com/athletic/6628048/2025/09/14/nfl-takeaways-week-2-bears-dolphins-cowboys/

-**Emmy Awards Live Updates: Stars of the Small Screen Gather Ahead of Ceremony**\
+**Emmy Awards Live Updates: Stars of the Small Screen Gather on the Red Carpet**\
-`The best of television will be honored this evening at a ceremony at the Peacock Theater in downtown Los Angeles hosted by Nate Bargatze.`\
+`The best of television will be honored at the Peacock Theater in downtown Los Angeles at a ceremony hosted by Nate Bargatze.`\
 https://nytimes.com/live/2025/09/14/arts/emmy-awards

 **How to watch Fever at Dream: Game 1 Time, TV, streaming**\